hardminesheep/Password-Cracker/README.md

 ## DISCLAIMER

 This is just a program that makes a combolist so you can import it into a checker like OpenBullet2: https://github.com/openbullet/OpenBullet2

+THIS DOES NOT CHECK PASSWORDS, THAT IS WHAT OPENBULLET IS FOR.